phillip-haydon/philliphaydon.com/Snow/_posts/2013-10-01-introducing-sandra-snow.md

 This was originally a Github Pages blog running on Jekyll, I've re-purposed it using the Sandra.Snow.SnowTemplate project.

-Basically in the root directory of the website are two 4 key things:
+Basically in the root directory of the website are 4 key things:

   1. ./.nojekyll
   2. ./CNAME